ResearchUpdated March 26, 2026

 The uncomfortable truth: In a city with 10,000 licensed therapists, ChatGPT recommends 8.
 That is 0.08%.
 The other 9,992 do not exist as far as AI search is concerned.
 This is not fair, and it does not correlate with clinical competence.
 But it is the reality of how an increasing number of clients are finding therapists.

-A 12-point checklist to evaluate whether your practice is visible to AI search tools.
-Covers website structure, review presence, directory listings, and content optimization.
+A 12-point checklist to evaluate whether AI tools can find and recommend your practice.
+Covers website structure, reviews, directory listings, and content optimization.
 Takes 20 minutes.

 Free download.
 No spam.
 Unsubscribe anytime.